Frequently Asked Questions

 What to Expect

-How should I prepare my child for session?
+How should I prepare my child for evaluation?

 Keep preparation simple and reassuring.
-A child does not need to “study” or practice beforehand.
-The best support parents can give is helping their child arrive rested and comfortable.
+Your child does not need to study or practice beforehand.

 Tips for preparation:

-- Encourage a good night’s sleep before session.
+- Encourage a good night’s sleep before the evaluation

-A feedback session is scheduled approximately two weeks after session is complete.
-This meeting typically lasts about 90 minutes and gives parents an opportunity to hear results in plain, understandable language.
+A feedback meeting is typically scheduled approximately two weeks after the evaluation is completed.
+This meeting usually lasts about 90 minutes and provides a clear, easy-to-understand explanation of the results.

 You will also receive a comprehensive written report with findings and practical recommendations for home, school, and future planning.